M-Lin-DM/M-Lin-DM.github.io/_posts/2020-04-17-Transporters-Project.md

 mathjax: "true"
 ---
 # In Brief
-- 3
+- I train agents moving in 2D to obtain objects, pass them to their neighbors, and deposit them in a box in such a way that the task is not possible without cooperation.
-- dsf
+- I allow agents to learn slightly different policies by providing each with a unique one-hot encoded ID number as an observation.
-- sdf
+- Statisically significant changes in individual behavior emerge during training but do not increase group performance on the task.
-- sdf
+- The system scales well over modest increases in group size.

-# Intro and Concepts explored by this project
+# Intro and Concepts explored in this project

 ## Learned behavioral modes directly linked to binary observations